-#2 Time to first-time value
+3. Time to first-time value

-More often than not, you will be setting up your product in their technical environment, you may have to do the following:
+More often than not, you will be setting up your product in their technical environment.
+So you may have to do the following:

 In the subscription economy, offering a free trial for your product is a powerful marketing strategy.
 It allows them to use your product without having to spend a penny.
-If they are satisfied with the product, there are high chances that they will use your tool by finally making a purchase.
+If they are satisfied with the product, there is a high chance that they will use your tool by finally making a purchase.

-Offering free trial puts you in a position where you can improve your brand value as well as offer them plain value.
+Offering a free trial puts you in a position where you can improve your brand value as well as offer them plain value.
 But you need paying customers who are the lifeline for your business.
 The ability for you to convert your free trial customers into paid customers will be a telling sign of your success.

 Have you thought about the fact that the prospects in the free trial will be already familiar with your product once they start using the free version?
-It will take you less time to help them find the first value.
+Then it will take you less time to help them find the first value.
 It is the shortest route to the onboarding process as they teach themselves how to use the product.

 You can offer them the training using a variety of techniques.
 If it is a high-ticket client, then you can call them and guide them into using the product.
 Otherwise, you need to prepare huge stacks of content that is to be made available in different formats for all types of customers.

 Note when each component in the training was started and completed so that you can figure out how well you are explaining each concept.
 Since your goal is to make the customer work directly with your product as soon as possible, this metric will help you understand if there are any issues in your onboarding process.
-The training should be byte-sized so that they can be easily completed.
+The training should be byte-sized so that they can easily complete it.

 Once they have gone through the training manuals and have found their first value, the next step is to observe how much they are engaging with your product.
 It will help you be aware of issues that might happen and correct your mistakes on the go.

 You need to measure how many times they log in in a day.
 How many of them are logging in?
-People who log in and use your product often means that they are getting incredible value from it.
+People who log in and use your product often mean that they are getting incredible value from it.
 If the number and frequency of logins are less, then you need to find out how you can help them achieve their business objectives.

 - Find out which feature has a lot of time spent on it by the customers but there is little usage.
 It might mean that they are still not clear about how to use your product.

-At which part of the journey are the customers using specific features?
+- At which part of the journey are the customers using specific features?
 Do you feel as if they are not using the product to its fullest extent?
 Is it possible for you to offer specific solutions on how they can get more value from it?

-#6 Deploying specific surveys
+7. Deploying specific surveys

 There are many customer satisfaction metrics that you can use to gauge their emotions towards the customer onboarding process, product, and brand.
 But the best one that is available is using NPS as it tells you about their immediate feelings.

-It asks a simple question:
+An NPS survey asks a simple question:

 “How likely are you to recommend our product to a friend?”